 Access to the Full API Requires an Enterprise or Applications License

-Enterprise and Applications licensees have access to the full Crunchbase API.
-Basic Access licensees are limited to the /odm-organizations and /odm-people collection endpoints which return data from the Open Data Map.
+Both Enterprise and Applications licensees have access to the full Crunchbase API.

 For simple testing / inspection, the Crunchbase API can also be accessed through any web browser capable of displaying JSON.

-The Crunchbase API uses token-based authentication, which means that developers must pass their individual user_key parameter with every request.
-An example request for the /organizations endpoint would read as follows:
+The Crunchbase API uses token-based authentication, which means that developers must pass their individual API Key parameter with every request.
+There are two ways you can pass your API key for authentication:

-user_key is used to validate each developer's access to the API and ensure that any rate limits or quotas are respected.
-If you omit the user_key, overrun a rate limit, or exceed a quota, the system will respond with an error message.
+This API key is used to validate each developer's access to the API and ensure that any rate limits or quotas are respected.
+If you omit the API key, overrun a rate limit, or exceed a quota, the system will respond with an error message.

 We encourage you to leverage the API for your internal business and research needs.
 Unless otherwise noted in your license (see License Agreement and Data Access Terms), you may not license, sublicense, sell, offer to sell, distribute or otherwise provide any of the Crunchbase data to any third parties.